 During the COVID-19 Shelter-in-Place Order:

-City parks and open spaces will remain open to individuals or groups from the same household unit, maintaining social distancing practices, during regular hours of dawn to dusk; however all public and private gatherings of any number of people occurring outside a single household or living unit are prohibited.
-All guests over the age of 12 must wear a mask while enjoying the park.
+City parks and open spaces will remain open to individuals or groups from the same household unit, maintaining social distancing practices, during regular hours of dawn to dusk; however all public and private gatherings of any number of people occurring outside a single household or living unit are prohibited and all guests over the age of 12 must wear a mask while visiting the park.
 Applications for Sports Fields Use Permits by organized youth Dublin sports groups are now being accepted for use with restrictions.
 Learn more about park and athletic field monitoring.
 All playgrounds, outdoor exercise equipment, basketball courts, and drinking fountains are closed or have been turned off.

 Dog Parks are now open.
 Outdoor restrooms will continue to be available.

 As of Friday, October 16, playgrounds are allowed to be open at Dublin Parks.
 Families are cautioned to follow the State's playground guidelines closely, as the use of high-touch surfaces, such as play structures, pose a greater risk of spreading COVID-19.
 Masks are required of anyone over the age of two, and people from different families should maintain a distance of six feet from one another.